The Bahamas

 Nightlife in The Bahamas

 The Bahamas lie east of Florida and north of Cuba, scattered across more than 700 smaller islands and cays in the Atlantic Ocean.
-While only a few islands are inhabited, popular destinations include Nassau on New Providence Island, Grand Bahama, Exuma, Eleuthera, and Abaco.
+While only a few islands are inhabited, popular destinations include Nassau, Grand Bahama, Exuma, Eleuthera, and Abaco.

 FAQ The Bahamas